Telepresence vs. Video Conferencing: What’s the Difference?

 2. Desktop Systems

 Desktop video conferencing operates through the video and audio features already present on your desktop computer or laptop.
 This video conferencing solution provides a simple way to connect a large number of people, and offers more convenience and portability for the conference attendees.
+Consider this to be something like a corporate meeting app software.

 The desktop video conferencing option is very cost effective, but the video and audio quality of a desktop video conference are dependent upon the quality of the individual attendees’ webcams and microphones.
 If an attendee has issues with sound, video, or internet connectivity it can reduce the effectiveness of the meeting.